pgr-nascimento/nfl-rushing/README.md

 * [CSV](https://github.com/beatrichartz/csv): This deps helped me to create the CSV file with more facility because I can define a header to the file, pass a map with the headers as keys and the lib do the job to create the rows.

 * [Floki](https://github.com/philss/floki): This deps helped me to create more assertive tests related to the visualized content.
-With it I can check part of HTML content using CSS selectors. \
+With it I can check part of HTML content using CSS selectors.

+* [Ex-Machina](https://github.com/thoughtbot/ex_machina): To help with the data creation for the tests.

 ### Possible Improvements